Zimbabwe Driving Advice and Car Hire Info

 Florescent Reflective Vest: One for each person travelling.

-It is an offence to continue driving when a motorcade containing the President or one of his cronies goes past, no matter which side of the road you are on.
+It is an offence to continue driving when a Government motorcade passes , no matter which side of the road you are on.
 If you see the motorcade or hear sirens, pull off the road or onto the side of the road if this is not possible.
-There have been incidents where people have been assaulted by the security forces for stopping in the wrong place or for not stopping soon enough.
-I’ve also heard of cars being ‘bulldozed’ off the road if they don’t move in time.
 Though the situation has improved there can still be shortages of fuel in Zimbabwe and you should make sure you have enough to complete your trip- don’t set off on a long journey and assume you will be able to fill up.
 Tell the rental company where you intend to drive and ask their advice on the fuel situation.

 Some travel times and distances between major locations-